 Goolugatup Heathcote Gallery presents an annual program of contemporary art exhibitions across three gallery spaces.
-It also hosts an art prize each year, alternatively the Digital Art Prize and the Melville Contemporary Prize.
-Late each year, it presents a major exhibition as part of Tilt – a significant site-responsive commission.
+It also produces three special commissioning programs: the site-responsive TILT, the Digital Art Program, and Melville Contemporary.

 Goolugatup Heathcote Gallery is now accepting exhibition Expressions of Interest year-round.
 We welcome EOIs from solo artists, artist groups, curators, touring shows and institutions.
 We present both emerging and established artists.
 Artist fees are awarded to exhibitors.
 Generally, we schedule exhibitions one year in advance.

-EOIs can be submitted by a quick online form.
-The form involves a project description and linking to CV and images.
+EOIs can be submitted by a quick online form, below.
+The form involves a project description and uploading images.
 All applications are considered by a selection panel against specified criteria.
-If we think your proposal is a good fit for our program, we will be in contact.Online EOI form
+We assess apps once yearly – in early June – if we think your proposal is a good fit for the program, we will be in contact.Online EOI form

 Sam Bloor, Mathew Clark, Erin Coates, Jennifer Cochrane, Rebecca Dagnall, Tarryn Gill, Pascale Giorgi, Sohan Ariel Hayes, Rusty Maeva, Lia McKnight, Ross Potter, Sally Stoneman, and Dung-Chuan Wen